mendixlabs/app-services-components/README.md

         **Note** Make sure to set the return object from the JS action to that of the other column (The Column dragged from (The object that is going to be deleted)).

-    -   Add a Call to a mircroflow after the JS action and call the `Delete` microflow.
+    -   Add a Call to a mircroflow after the JS action and call the `Delete` microflow .

         -   This microflow will delete the object.
-Pass the retrun object from the Js function into this Microflow call.
+Pass the retrun object from the Js function into this microflow call.

-        -   Inside the delete microflow conficure it to delete the passed down parameter and make sure to check the `refresh client` option.
+        -   Inside the delete microflow configure it to delete the passed down parameter and make sure to check the `refresh client` option.

 ## Styling